 Consider this: Just a few months ago, Boston Public Schools leveled a two-week suspension on a school principal for not reporting a case of suspected sex abuse by a special education aide.
-After the principal failed to report him to the police, the aide transferred to another school, where he reportedly was busted in the act of abusing a special needs student.
+After the principal failed to report him to the police, the aide transferred to another school, where he reportedly was busted in the act of sexually assaulting yet another special needs student.

 The Boston Globe did not feel this repugnant story was worthy of any front-page coverage even though this was a clear example of abuse and institutional cover-up taking place today.
 Neither has the paper bothered to follow up on this stomach-turning story, nor has it investigated how Boston Public Schools handles abusive teachers system-wide.

 Indeed, the suspended school principal has even since returned to her school without any media notice!

 Catholic Church abuse from years ago: Always front and center at the Globe

 Meanwhile, the Globe has plastered a top-of-the-front page, 2,500-word article – with a prominent color photo – about the nearly decade-old case of a former Jesuit priest from Chicago, the abusive Donald McGuire.

 And if the one prominent story were not enough, the Globe published a second front-page story the next day for even further emphasis.

 Both articles were penned by the paper's notorious Church-basher Michael Rezendes.

 As with any act of child abuse, the acts committed by McGuire were detestable.
 He is deservedly being punished for his crimes.
 Justice demands nothing less.